 4. Our binary does its work, then calls the real one.
 It harvests credentials from the host filesystem, writes them to a volume we can read, then transparently execv()s the original CNI binary so nothing breaks.

-In short: we inject code at the very start of Cilium’s init process, which installs a trojanized CNI binary on the host.
+In short: we stage code injection into Cilium’s init process via page cache corruption.
+The next time the pod is recreated (for any reason), the modified init script installs a trojanized CNI binary on the host.
 Kubelet then becomes our unwitting executor.

 Choosing a Target